ydb-platform/ydb/ydb/docs/en/core/reference/observability/metrics/distributed-storage-performance.md

 ### Available disk time {#diskTimeAvailable}

 The PDisk scheduler manages the requests execution order from its client VDisks.
 PDisk fairly divides the device's time among its VDisks, ensuring that each of the $N$ VDisks is guaranteed $1/N$ seconds of the physical device's working time each second.
-The available disk time is the estimated physical device's operational time that the PDisk scheduler will allocate to a given VDisk.
-The available disk time is measured in the same arbitrary units as the request cost.
-Based on the information about the number of neighboring VDisks for each VDisk, denoted as $N$, and the configurable parameter `DiskTimeAvailableScale`, the available disk time estimate, referred to as `DiskTimeAvailable`, is calculated by the formula:
+Based on the information about the number of neighboring VDisks for each VDisk, denoted as $N$, and the configurable parameter `DiskTimeAvailableScale` an estimate of the operation time with the physical device that the PDisk scheduler allocates to the client VDisk is calculated.
+This estimate is called DiskTimeAvailable and is calculated using the formula:

 $$
     DiskTimeAvailable = \dfrac{1000000000}{N} \cdot \dfrac{DiskTimeAvailableScale}{1000}
 $$

-### Load burst detector {#burstDetector}
+### Load burst detection {#burstDetection}

 A burst is a sharp, short-term increase in the load on a VDisk, which can lead to degradation in the response time of operations.
 The values of sensors on cluster nodes are collected at certain intervals, for example, every 15 seconds, making it impossible to reliably detect short-term events using only the metrics of request cost and available disk time.
 A modified [Token Bucket algorithm](https://en.wikipedia.org/wiki/Token_bucket) is used to address this issue.
 In this modification, the bucket can have a negative number of tokens and such a state is called underflow.
 Each VDisk is associated with a separate burst detector – a specialized object that monitors load bursts using the aforementioned algorithm.
 The minimum expected response time, at which an increase in load is considered a burst, is determined by the configurable parameter `BurstThresholdNs`.
 The bucket will underflow if the calculated time needed to process the requests in nanoseconds exceeds the `BurstThresholdNs` value.